saltstack/salt/doc/ref/configuration/minion.rst

 ``sub_timeout``
 ---------------

-The minion connection to the master may be inturupted, the minion will verify the connection every so many seconds, to disable connection verification set this value to 0
+The minion connection to the master may be interrupted, the minion will verify the connection every so many seconds, to disable connection verification set this value to 0